 For many people, contact lenses provide greater convenience and more satisfying vision correction than eyeglasses.
-We have 2 offices in Orlando conveniently located for you (Waterford Lakes Town Center and Florida Mall) and we proudly serve the Kissimmee community.
+Our office in Orlando is conveniently located for you and we proudly serve the Kissimmee community.
 Here’s what’s involved in a typical contact lens exam and fitting:

 A Comprehensive Eye Exam Comes First in Orlando, FL

 Before being fit with contact lenses, a comprehensive eye exam is performed.
 In this exam, your eye doctor determines your prescription for corrective lenses (just a glasses prescription at this point) and checks for any eye health problems or other issues that may interfere with successful contact lens wear.